daryldelrosario/co-profifteen_react-portfolio/README.md

 - Template for project showcase

 ## Installation Instructions
-This repository contains a React application.
-Below you will find instructions on how to set up and run the application.

 To get started, follow these steps:

 #### 1. Clone this repository to your local machine using the following command: